 If the accused student is a HSU student, the victim, in addition to reporting to HSUPD, should report the incident to the Dean of Students or the Title IX Coordinator.
-Whether the student files a report, if the university becomes aware of any assaultive conduct, the university has a duty to investigate the incident and determine appropriate administrative sanctions for the accused student.
+Whether the student files a report or not, if the university becomes aware of any assaultive conduct, the university has a duty to investigate the incident and determine appropriate administrative sanctions for the accused student.

 2200 Hickory, Abilene, TX, 79698